Vidor

 Vidor is a town and comune (municipality) in the province of Treviso, Veneto, north-eastern Italy.
 It is located 7 km from Valdobbiadene, 35 km from Treviso and about 70 km from Venice.
-It borders the following municipalities: Valdobbiadene and Farra di Soligo, Moriago della Battaglia, Pederobba and Crocetta del Montello to the south.
+It borders the following municipalities: Valdobbiadene, Farra di Soligo, Moriago della Battaglia, Pederobba and Crocetta del Montello to the south.
 The municipality is part of the Quartier del Piave.
 The hilly part of the municipal area is part of the UNESCO World Heritage Site "Prosecco Hills of Conegliano and Valdobbiadene".

 Physical geography

 The municipal territory of Vidor is located in the northern part of the Province of Treviso, and develops partly in the plain and partly in a hilly area with various reliefs that border the Quartier del Piave to the west and north (col Polenta, 211 m; col Castellon, 235 m; col Maor, 368 m).
 The main waterway that crosses the municipality is the Piave river, a river sacred to the homeland, on which there is one of the historic bridges that connect the right and left banks of the river, the Vidor Bridge.
 There are also two other streams, worthy of note, that flow in the municipal area: the Teva stream and, in the hamlet of Colbertaldo, the Rosper stream, which contributes to the formation of the characteristic palù, wetlands typical of the Treviso Left Piave.

 Among the various climatic zones of the Veneto region, Vidor is located in the hilly area and part of the flat one, where the climate is milder.